IntersectAustralia/dc21-doc/Deployment_Guide_-_First_Time_Server_Build.md

 11. Creates a local deploy setup
 12. Overwrites the Apache config in `/etc/httpd/conf.d/rails_dc21app.conf`, `/etc/httpd/conf/httpd.conf`, `/etc/httpd/conf.d/ssl.conf`, '/etc/httpd/conf.d/shib.conf'
 13. Runs deploy:safe and updates the server, including running migrations
-14. Creates an OpenSSL cert and stores it in /etc/httpd/ssl/server.crt and /etc/httpd/ssl/server.key
+14. Creates an OpenSSL cert and stores it in `/etc/httpd/ssl/server.crt` and `/etc/httpd/ssl/server.key`
 15. Displays the AAF certificate you have to register with.
 Please copy this as it will be used later.

 You can read up more of the script [here](https://github.com/IntersectAustralia/dc21/blob/2.0.01/vm_setup.sh).

 ## Post upgrade instructions

+### Using a commercial SSL certificate
+Using a self-signed certificate will bring up a warning on browsers.
+If you have a commercial SSL certificate, you can replace the self-signed certificates at `/etc/httpd/ssl/server.crt` and `/etc/httpd/ssl/server.key` on the _server_ machine.

 ### Register your server with AAF